 How often must you train?

 Serious lifters with lots of experience undertake five or six workouts a week, each one targeting one or two different muscle groups.
 However, as few as three full-body workouts per week can produce decent results.

 What kinds of equipment do you need?

 Common types of weight training equipment include barbells and dumbbells, which are often used in conjunction with a bench.
 More technical types of equipment include weight machines, which come in a variety of forms, and often incorporate seats, cables, pulleys, and levers.
-Weight machines allow you to move your joints through a guided movement pattern using an adjustable amount of resistance.
+Barbells and dumbbells are often known as free weights because they are not attached to other devices and are raised and lowered freely.
+Unlike free weights, weight machines guide your joints through fixed patterns of motion.

 How long does it take to see results?

 Results take time, patience, and dedication, but are worth the effort.
-As long as you follow an effective training program that also ensures adequate rest and recovery, you should start to see evidence of an increase in strength within the first few weeks of training, and evidence of an increase in the size of your muscles within six weeks.
-Provided you do not give up, as explained in the lesson How quickly can you gain muscle?, the average man could expect to gain between 20 and 25 pounds of muscle mass in his first year of proper training, whereas the average woman could expect to gain between 10 and 12.5 pounds (half as much as the average man).
+As long as you follow an effective training program that also ensures adequate rest and recovery, you should start to see evidence of an increase in strength within just days of training, and evidence of an increase in the size of your muscles (or curves) after six to eight weeks.
+I provide approximate figures of how much muscle the average man or woman can expect to develop per year in How quickly can you gain muscle?

 What about diet?